Wood burning stoves: what you need to know

 The average is 5kW - but the bigger the room, the bigger the wattage will be.
 This figure will also be affected by what energy-saving features you have in your home, such as insulation.
 So it’s best to speak to an installer to get a definitive answer on this.

-But, as a rough guide, multiply the height, width and length in meters together and divide this by 14 - this calculation is also within the tool.
+But, as a rough guide, multiply the height, width and length in meters together, then divide this by 14 - this calculation is also within the tool.

 Think about how many hours a week you plan on using the stove